 “I think I found the problem!”
 He called out to his wife who followed him down the deep staircase, but Mark told her not to step down to the floor.
 He did find the bathroom but all seemed well there too so he looked for signs of a leak, and there it was.
 One wall was sagging from behind and water was carving a path out right at the baseboard.
 A pipe had burst back behind the drywall panel.

 Mark shook his head.
-“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug which would have been the wrong way to warm the house up. our basement was fully underground from street level and the only way out was via those stairs or several window wells that installed with wooden boxes that were good only for the light and fresh (summer) air they let in and could be used as emergency escapes from the basement if needed.
+“Gary’s going to love this,” By now his feet were soaked and freezing so he quickly found and turned off the water before it could rise to the level of a wall plug which would have been the wrong way to warm the house up.
+Our basement was fully underground from street level and the only way out was via those stairs or several window wells that installed with wooden boxes that were good only for the light and fresh (summer) air they let in and could be used as emergency escapes .

-So, there I was mentally scrolling through all this and trying to decide, ‘what do I do now?’ pretty quickly settled on “what can I do?”
+So, there I was mentally scrolling through all this and trying to decide, So, what do I do now? and pretty quickly settled on, damn-what CAN I do?
 I was two big states away, 2 days from Christmas.
-A quick flight home would be super expensive even if I could find a seat, and if I did that – Our family Christmas would be ruined.
+A quick flight home would be super expensive even if I could find a seat, and if I did that – our family Christmas would be ruined.
 Time to call that insurance agent.
 I really wanted to find a way that this wasn’t really happening.

 Well, the insurance guy carefully made light of the problem and we had a great planning discussion.
 Turns out they have relationships with services that do this sort of cleanup.

 This part of the story is interesting only if you are dealing with this kind of mess yourself, so in short, I had Mark give our house key to our neighbor straight across the street.
-This guy was retired and loved being helpful.
-Each morning he met the cleaning crew and kept an eye on their progress, and that cleaning service worked a miracle for us.
+This guy was retired and lived to be helpful.
+Each morning he met the cleaning crew and kept an eye on their progress, and the cleaning team worked a miracle for us.

 They dried everything out.
 They brought in a plumber to repair the pipe, replaced the drywall, re-textured and repainted the wall so well that I could not tell old from new drywall.
 All the furniture had been lifted up onto small blocks to get them above the water while the other work was accomplished and some big heaters brought in to evaporate and dry the rest of the basement.